EricTheToon/Fortlatro/README.md

 Decoy Grenade - Create 3 temporary copies of up to 1 selected card

 Polychrome Splash - Convert 1 random Card, Joker, or Consumable into Polychrome 50% chance to destroy it instead
+# 1 Enhancement
+Crystal - 1.5X mult +50 chips no rank or suit 1/6 chance to break

 # 1 Blind
 Fracture - all played cards are destroyed